Family Stories

 cc-by-sa/2.0 - © John Salmon - geograph.org.uk/p/1193022

-Henry Ralph Gabbedey, son of John Benbow Gabbedy and Isabella Cleghorn, married Elizabeth Louisa Sheldrick on 17 Sep 1833 at the church of St Botolph-without-Bishopsgate.
+Henry Ralph Gabbedey (b.
+18 Dec 1807), son of John Benbow Gabbedy and Isabella Cleghorn, married Elizabeth Louisa Sheldrick on 17 Sep 1833 at St Botolph-without-Bishopsgate.
 Born Elizabeth Louisa Osborn and baptised on 24 Apr 1808 in Rotherhithe, daughter of James Osborn and Ann Hopwood, Elizabeth had previously married Thomas Sheldrick on 10 Oct 1830, also at St. Botolph Bishopsgate.
 However, by the time Elizabeth had their daughter, Eliza Maria Sheldrick baptised, on 19 Aug 1831, in Hitchin, Hertfordshire, Elizabeth was already described as a widow, although she wasn't, yet.

-Henry Ralph and Elizabeth Louisa Gabbedey had 10 children:
+Henry Ralph and Elizabeth Louisa Gabbedey added 10 children:

 1. Henry William Gabbedey bap.
 5 Oct 1834 at St John's, Wapping.